-Prolonged Liver Function Enhancement From Broccoli,
+Transcript: Prolonged Liver Function Enhancement from Broccoli

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
-This is just an approximation of the audio contributed by Jonathan Hodgson.
+Below is an approximation of this video’s audio content.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.